-What to do in Hong Kong or rather any place really depends on you, the traveler and your travel preferences.
-However, Hong Kong being a small city-state gives you so many options close by that you can explore different Hong Kong attractions even if you do not have too many days there to spend.
+What to do in Hong Kong or rather any place really depends on you, the traveler, and your travel preferences.
+However, it being a small city-state gives you so many options close by that you can explore different traveler’s attractions even if you do not have too many days there to spend.

 Sunset at Victoria Peak – Heritage Peak Train Ride

 Victoria Peak is one of the most popular places to visit in Hong Kong.
 I took a bus from the star ferry terminal and reached Victoria Peak.
 On the way back, I took the Heritage Peak train to come back to the base of the hill.
 I highly recommend that you try both the bus ride and the heritage peak train to visit Victoria Peak.
 Both rides are an experience to take.

 Read More – Best Hong Kong Souvenirs to Buy